 TTX’s railcar fleet is concentrated in three key car types: flatcars, boxcars and gondolas.
 The fleet contains over 35,000 boxcars and gondolas but flatcars and intermodal wells are by far the largest part of the TTX fleet – just over 135,000 of them.

 Ongoing communication with the industry and member railroads ensures TTX assets are set to handle market growth and evolution.
 Idle assets are re-purposed, fleet utilization is continuously modeled and forecasted, and capital plans are executed for modifications and acquisitions to serve an ever changing market.

-Over the past five years, TTX has invested nearly $8 billion in new railcar purchases.
+Since 2000, TTX has invested over $11 billion in new railcar purchases.
 With our extensive fleet of railcars, we’re making it even easier for railroad customers to experience or expand their use of freight rail equipment.

 Double-Stack Intermodal Railcars

 The DTTX-marked double-stack railcar design enables railroads to carry two intermodal containers stacked on top of each other.
 Many TTX double-stacks are articulated (sharing wheels between the car’s units), which reduces slack action and improves the ride quality for fragile cargo.
 Intermodal double-stack wells come in different configurations.
 The most common are 5-unit, 40-foot articulated railcars for carrying 20-foot, 40-foot, and 45-foot international containers, and 3-unit, 53-foot articulated railcars for transporting 53-foot containers.
 TTX is a major supplier of intermodal double-stack wells to the industry with a fleet of over 122,000 wells of capacity.